Abhinav-401/Universal-Reddit-Scraper/CONTRIBUTING.md

 ## Community

-Include Other Notes on how people can contribute

 - If you know the answer (or a better solution to an existing answer) to a question that was listed in the `Issues` tab, feel free to contribute.

 - If you have a better implementation of existing code that will improve runtime or streamline existing code, follow the pull request process to suggest improvements.